Co Managing Director

 To contact Joe, email him at firstname.lastname@example.org, or call on 07976 329212.

-Katharina specialises in quantitative research.
-Before joining nfpResearch, she worked as a researcher in academia and in the research team of a local mental health charity in London.
-She holds a degree in Psychology from the University of Koblenz-Landau (Germany).
+Before joining nfpResearch, Katharina worked as a researcher in academia and in the research team of a local mental health charity in London.
+She holds a degree in Psychology from the University of Koblenz-Landau (Germany) and a PhD in the field of Personality and Social Psychology from the Technische Universität Darmstadt (Germany).

 Mhairi is an experienced researcher specialising in the voluntary and social purpose sector, who has worked client and agency-side and across quantitative and qualitative research.
 She has experience in survey design, data analysis, depth-interviews and focus group moderation, and brings high quality analysis and reporting, tailored to audience, to her project work.